reidiens/R_MATH/README.md

 Well my name starts with R, and the math part is because this library contains libraries that help you do math! yay!

 ### Why??
-I wanted to learn how computers calculate sine and the best way to do that is to do it yourself.
+I wanted to learn how computers calculate sine and the best way to do that is to do it yourself. then i got a little carried away.

 ## Implemented Functions:
 - `double r_abs(double x)` - Returns the absolute value of the input